jeffThompson/CreativeProgramming1/Assignments/Week09_Animation.md

 Next week we'll take a look at your first scenes, then do some more animation demos and have work time.

 This is a two-week project, so we won't be covering all the demos in the first week.
 Feel free to jump ahead and take a look at the other demos if there's something you want to try.
 If there's other stuff you want to know how to do for your project, come next week with questions and I'll do my best to show you!

+## FOR TUESDAY, NOVEMBER 19
+For next week, please finish the three scenes of your animation.
+It should run in fullscreen, play the scenes automatically, and either quit or stop.
+Think about the ideas of motion and transformation we've talked about so far as well as ways that your scenes can flow into each other or be contrasting.
+Your animation should be no longer than 3 minutes total.

 ## PROJECTS SHOWN